 Welcome to the website of the Whatcom County Democratic Party!
 Our goal is to keep you informed, interested and involved in our local political activities.
 Please check our monthly calendar to stay updated on all our events.
-Join our Women's Club on October 9th and our Progressive Forum on October 13th.
+Click on "Calendar" at the top left side to get an expanded monthly view.

-Our General Membership meeting will not be held this month, to allow for doorbelling, phone banking and Get Out the Vote activities.
+Our Coordinated Campaign office is located at 1228 Bay Street and open daily from 10-8.
+Phone them at 383-6133 to sign up for phone banks and doorbelling.
+Our General Mebership meeting will not be held this month, to allow for phone calling and doorbelling and Get Out the Vote activities.

 With State Representative Dave Quall's retirement at the end of the year, the 40th Legislative District Democrats are gearing up for their nominating convention and endorsement meeting.
 The Candidates Committee is holding its first meeting this week, as is the Nominating Convention Rules Committee.
 The Nominating Convention will be held on May 8 at the Croation Cultutal Center in Anacortes.
 This convention will determine the Democratic Party's official nominee to replace Quall.
 Only PCOs from the 40th LD can vote at the nominating convention.